If you are thinking about replacing your windows, you should know all of the types of home windows available!

 Do you have a view so pretty it could be a picture?
 A picture window is a large pane perfect for looking over your lovely backyard.
 These windows won’t open.

 Hopper windows are hinged at the bottom and open at the top.
-They are commonly used in basements or basements.
+They are commonly used in basements.
 They are a great option for letting air in and keeping debris out.

 Want to boost your curb appeal?
 Take a look at transom windows.
 Transom windows are commonly found above doors or other windows as an accent.
 You typically see these windows in a semi-circle style, but they can be customized to any shape.
-These windows are mainly for decoration.
-You usually cannot open them.
+These windows are mainly for decoration and usually cannot be opened.

 Glass Block Windows

-These windows are great for privacy and that is why you will commonly find them in bathrooms.
-Glass block windows allow a great amount of light, but you can’t see out of them clearly, and they cannot be open.
+These windows are great for privacy which is why you will commonly find them in bathrooms.
+Glass block windows allow a great amount of light, but you can’t see out of them clearly, and they cannot be opened.